MOL (company): International expansion II (2007–2016)

-Diversification (2016–2021)
+Diversification (2016–2020)

 In 2016, MOL announced its long-term strategy "MOL 2030".
-According to the company, its integrated upstream-downstream business model would continue to provide stable and robust profitability for the next 10–15 years, but new investments are seen to be essential for MOL’s future.
-As part of the strategy, the company intends to diversify the classical Oil & Gas business and develop into the region’s leading chemical and consumer goods and services company.
+According to the company, its integrated upstream-downstream business model would continue to provide stable and robust profitability for the next 10–15 years, but new investments are seen to be essential for MOL's future.
+As part of the strategy, the company intends to diversify the classical Oil & Gas business and develop into the region's leading chemical and consumer goods and services company.

 Through 2030, MOL scheduled investments of US$4.5 billion to expand its petrochemical business and to extend away from the commodity segment into higher value-added chemical products.
 One of the first projects following the new strategy was the Polyol chemical project.
 In September 2018, MOL reached final investment on the project and signed engineering, procurement and construction (EPC) contracts with ThyssenKrupp.

-In October 2019, the foundation stone for the complex in Tiszaújváros, Hungary, was laid by Zsolt Hernádi, Ferenc Koncz, Sami Pelkonen and Mihály Varga.
-The plant is scheduled to be fully operational by 2021.

 The company formed a partnership for plastic recycling with German APK in 2018, and in 2019 acquired Aurora, a German recycled plastic compounding company.

 In 2017, MOL launched fleet management, e-mobility and car sharing ventures.

 In September 2019, MOL Serbia opened a new fuel storage depot in Sremski Karlovci.
 The compound is MOL's largest investment into Serbia over the last 15 years.
 In November 2019, MOL signed an agreement with Chevron, acquiring their 9.57% interest in the Azeri-Chirag-Gunashli (ACG) oil field and an 8.9% stake in the Baku-Tbilisi-Ceyhan (BTC) pipeline.
 The pipeline transports crude oil from ACG to the Mediterranean port of Ceyhan.
 The total transaction was valued at $1.57 billion.
 In November 2019, MOL Group announced it had acquired 100% shareholding in German plastic compounder company Aurora.

 In 2014 as a strategic goal, MOL started investigating the ways of diversifying its crude oil supply and to adapt its refineries to process non-Russian alternative crude oil, in order to reach greater flexibility.
-Until 2022 MOL invested more than USD 170 million on building up the alternative logistics on the Adria pipeline.
+Until 2022 MOL invested more than US$170 million on building up the alternative logistics on the Adria pipeline.
 This allows more seaborne deliveries to supply the Duna and Slovnaft refineries in Hungary and Slovakia.
 Due to the crude diversification efforts, Duna refinery can currently process about 35% of non-REB feedstock, mixed in with Urals crude.
 The Russian invasion of Ukraine has accelerated this process of planning.
 MOL needs an investment-cycle of up to $700million and at least 2–4 years to be able to switch to 100% alternative crude processing.

-In June 2021, MOL Group reached an agreement to acquire OMV’s 92.25% stake in OMV Slovenija d.o.o., the Slovenian arm of Austrian oil and gas giant OMV AG for €301million.